santiagobarreda/brms_tools/docs/week-1.md

   3) The likelihood is the product of all of these densities (heights).
 In practice, the logarithms of the individual probabilities are added together, yielding the *log-likelihood*.
 This is because multiplying together too many fractions can lead to numbers so small computers have a hard time representing them, and adding logarithms is equivalent to multiplying to original values.

 Imagine I follow the steps above for each position along the x axis, recording the likelihood values I calculate.
 I then plot the product of the densities for each corresponding x value.
 If I do this I have just plotted a likelihood function for $\mu$ given our data.

+&nbsp;
 <div class="figure">
 <img src="week-1_files/figure-html/likelihood1-1.png" alt="(Left) The likelihood of the population mean given the blue points in the figure. (right) The probability of the points given an assumed mean of 175 Hz." width="768" />
 <p class="caption">(\#fig:likelihood1)(Left) The likelihood of the population mean given the blue points in the figure. (right) The probability of the points given an assumed mean of 175 Hz.</p>
 </div>
+&nbsp;

-In the right panel above we see that a normal distribution with a $\mu$ of 175 Hz is very unlikely to generate this data.
+In the right panel in Figure \@ref(fig:likelihood1) we see that a normal distribution with a $\mu$ of 175 Hz is very unlikely to generate this data.
 Many points are extremely improbable and have densities close to zero.
 As a result, the product of these values (the heights of the lines) will be a very small number.
 This is reflected in the extremely small values in the likelihood function at 175 Hz in the left panel above.

-In the left panel below, we see that a normal distribution with a $\mu$ of 200 Hz is more likely to generate this data, and the probability distribution is clearly a much better fit.
+In the left panel in Figure \@ref(fig:likelihood2) (code at end of chapter), we see that a normal distribution with a $\mu$ of 200 Hz is more likely to generate this data, and the probability distribution is clearly a much better fit.
 However a distribution with a mean of 200 Hz is still not very likely to have generated this data.

 Finally, in the right panel below we see the the maximum likelihood estimate of 225 Hz, the value representing the peak of the likelihood function (in the left panel above).
 When we say that 225 Hz is the most likely mean for this data, we are saying that this data is most probably the outcome of a normal distribution centered at 225 Hz, relative to the alternatives.

+&nbsp;
 <div class="figure">
 <img src="week-1_files/figure-html/likelihood2-1.png" alt="(Left) The probability of the points given an assumed mean of 200 Hz. (right) The probability of the points given an assumed mean of 225 Hz." width="768" />
 <p class="caption">(\#fig:likelihood2)(Left) The probability of the points given an assumed mean of 200 Hz. (right) The probability of the points given an assumed mean of 225 Hz.</p>
 </div>
+&nbsp;

 ### Making inferences using likelihoods